A young woman with curly dark hair, wearing a white T-shirt, looking at the camera with a neutral expression.

 Today, my work centers around helping dogs and their people create a more balanced life together.
 I specialize in building calm focus in busy environments, supporting senior dog wellness, and incorporating safe, effective strength and conditioning into everyday routines.

-I am committed to continuing my education and am currently working toward my Canine Strength and Conditioning Coach (CSCC) certification to further deepen my knowledge in safe, sustainable fitness training.
+I am committed to continuing my education and am currently working toward my Canine Strength and Conditioning Coach (CSCC) certification through NC State University to further deepen my knowledge in safe, sustainable fitness training.

-• Member, Association of Professional Dog Trainers (APDT)
+Association of Professional Dog Trainers (APDT) is committed to continuing education and science-backed training practices.

 Silhouette of a woman and a dog with a globe between them, above large letters spelling 'APDT,' and text 'Association for Professional Dog Training International' underneath.